pirsch-analytics/blog/content/techstack/index.md

 >
 > This is our tech-stack:
 > * hosting: Hetzner Cloud
-> * cloud services: AWS S3 and SES, Hetzner VPN, load balancing, block storage, and managed SSL certificates
+> * services: AWS S3 and SES, Hetzner VPN, load balancing, block storage, and managed SSL certificates, Stripe for payments
 > * programming languages: Go (golang), TypeScript
+> * software: Docker, HashiStack (Consul + Nomad + Vault) for container orchestration, GoLand and Visual Studio Code for development

 When it comes to building and hosting a SaaS, you will basically read about two approaches.
 The first one is to use the services of some (large) cloud provider, like AWS, Azure, or Google Cloud.
 This approach is usually taken by startups with funding, or prior experience using the services.
 The second one is to host it yourself, usually on dedicated servers or virtual machines.
 This lean approach is good if you want to keep it simple and get started quickly at low cost.